evliang/craigslist-alert/README.md

-# Purpose and Origin of this Application
+# Origins

-There was a time when I needed items to furnish an Airbnb.
+Once upon a time, I needed to furnish an Airbnb.
 I grew frustrated with missing out on good deals on nice furniture, but did not wish to browse Craigslist multiple times a day.

-So I created a service to send me a text whenever a CL post matches my interests.
+So I created a service to send me a text whenever a CL post matched my interests.

-A year later, I still use this application to get notified of electronics, toys and all kinds of gadgets.
+A year later, I still use this application to get notified of electronics, gadgets and misc free stuff.
 It alerts me to deals that I seek, enables me to act quickly, and saves me from wasting time on Craigslist.
 I hope that you can make use of this as well.

 ## Dependencies

-There are three dependencies you need to set this up on your own machine:
+There are three dependencies required for execution:
 - [Elixir](https://elixir-lang.org/install.html#distributions) environment.
-It's considered to be "the next Ruby" but I view it more as "the next Python"
+It's hailed as "the next Ruby" but I view it more as "the next Python"
 - [Redis](https://redis.io/download) for in-memory database
 - [Twilio](https://www.twilio.com/try-twilio) account for sending SMS.
 The trial account that I created lasted me 11 months

 ## The Code

-If you are interested in learning Elixir, this may be a good application to peruse.
-The domain is simple enough to focus on the components and the big picture.

 Here's a quick overview of the main modules:
 - parser.ex takes the configuration file (discussed next) and turns it into a more computer-friendly format